thaunghtike-share/dynamo-s3/README.md

 <h2> IAC for Data Pipeline </h2>

-This is IAC template for Datapipeline.
+This is full IAC template for Datapipeline.

 ```yaml
 Description: 'A CloudFormation template which shows how to provide multiple values